What is Governmental Aggregation

 - You must not be in arrears on your bill payment.

-- Your service address must be located within the county limits.
+- Your service address must be located within the city limits.

-- Your utility company must be either Columbia Gas of Ohio, or Dominion East Ohio.
+- Your utility company must be Columbia Gas of Ohio.

 - You are a current participant in the aggregation program.

 - You must not be a mercantile customer using over 500 Mcf per year.

 “Opt-Out” means that you choose not to participate in the City of Marion Natural Gas Governmental Aggregation Program.
 You can opt-out by returning the opt-out form included in your mailer, or by calling the phone number provided.
 If you opt-out, you will not be enrolled as a natural gas customer with Volunteer Energy and will not receive the City of Marion’s negotiated natural gas rate.